davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 I know it looks like legalese, but I'm saving you from pages of technical definitions and mathematical notation here, so bear with me.
 Read the above *carefully* and make sure you understand what's being stated before moving on.

 Ready?
-Alright, now if you're like me, after reading this you might have questions . . .
+Alright, now if you're like me, after reading this you might have questions, like:

 * Do both of our example algorithms actually do that?
 (They do.)
 * Why does something so specific keep ending up in our algorithms by accident?
 (It has to do with Termination.)